 Cisco Meraki Cloud-managed Access Points

-Cisco Meraki WiFi access points (APs) are designed to be deployed and managed, along with Meraki switches and security appliances, using Meraki's cloud-based services.
-Meraki's 802.11ac Wave 2 WiFi APs are available for indoor and outdoor use and include advanced features such as multigigabit Ethernet, location analytics, application visibility and control for prioritizing critical apps, automatic RF optimization to support high density sites, dedicated security radios, plus the ability to enforce policies and throttling rules for each class of user.
-High-end APs from Meraki can handle up to 2.5 Gbps of WiFi traffic over a single cable.
-Meraki's cloud-based management services provide centralized control over deployments that can range to a single AP at a home office to a multi-site distributed network with thousands of WiFi-connected clients.
+Cisco Meraki Wi-Fi access points (APs) are designed to be deployed and managed, along with Meraki switches and security appliances, using Meraki's cloud-based services.
+Meraki's 802.11ax Wi-Fi 6/6E APs and 802.11ac Wi-Fi 5 APs are available for a wide variety of venues and include advanced features such as multigigabit Ethernet, location analytics, application visibility and control for prioritizing critical apps, automatic RF optimization to support high density sites, dedicated security radios, plus the ability to enforce policies and throttling rules for each class of user.
+High-end APs from Meraki can handle up to 7.8 Gbps of WiFi traffic over a single cable.
+Meraki's cloud-based management services provide centralized control over deployments that can range from a single AP at a home office to a multi-site distributed network with thousands of WiFi-connected clients.

 Meraki's cloud services centralize the management of WiFi APs, switches and firewalls across multiple sites

-Cisco Meraki Indoor Wave 2 Wi-Fi Access Points
+Cisco Meraki Indoor Wave 2, Wi-Fi 5 and Wi-Fi 6/6E Access Points

-Cisco's Meraki line of Wave 2 dual-band indoor access points include low-cost devices for general use as well as enterprise-class APs capable of handling data rates of up to g 2.5 Gbps.
+Cisco's Meraki line of Wi-Fi 5 and Wi-Fi 6/6E dual-band and tri-band indoor access points include low-cost devices for general use as well as enterprise-class APs capable of handling data rates of up to 7.8 Gbps.
 All Meraki indoor APs offers advanced features like self-configuration for easy installation, built-in security and analytics, automatic updates, and unified cloud-based management for deployments of any size, from single site to multi-site distributed networks.
 Meraki indoor APs also feature radios with enhanced receive sensitivity plus a proprietary wireless intrusion detection and prevention system (wIDS/wIPS) with a dedicated radio for RF analysis and realtime packet inspection.

 Other features of the Meraki family of indoor access points include a Gigabit Ethernet port, 802.3af PoE compatibility, hardware-accelerated encryption, wireless IPs, self-healing zero-configuration mesh routing, cloud-based location analytics, one-click secure guest access with a guest isolation firewall, customizable splash pages, an integrated policy firewall for granular group or device-based access control, built-in antivirus scan (NAC), WPA2-Enterprise authentication with 802.1X and native Active Directory integration, Layer 7 traffic shaping for prioritizing or restricting various classes of applications, plus MIMO and integrated beam forming to support high density environments while preserving range.